 CREATIVE AND FABRICATION

-In my 25 years of attending and creating music and art events, this is the one that connected with me the most.
+In December of 2017, Kyle and I attended the Day for Night festival in Houston, TX.
+In my 25 years of attending, creating and performing in music and art events, this is the one that affected me the most.
 The art, music and venue fulfilled all of my needs.
 I left that weekend buzzing with inspiration.
-Installations by Playmode, VT Pro and others evoked an emotional experience I’d never felt before.
+Installations by Playmodes, VT Pro, Cocolab and others evoked an emotional experience I’d never felt before.
 I wanted to create work that would provide that similar feeling to others.

 Our 4th project together, Kyle and I dove in shortly after the beginning of the new year.
 We’d played with LEDs a few times using Processing and Arduino.
 This is the first time we’d worked with TouchDesigner though.
 There were a few things to wrap our heads around between the software, hardware and fabrication.
 I do better on the creative side.
 Kyle is a genius in making things work.